rossumai/check-sum-webhook-nodejs/README.md

-# elis-connector-example-js

-Example Elis connector to check sum of tax values equals total tax value.
+Example [Elis](https://rossum.ai/data-capture#elis_page) connector that implements a simple check.
+It parses annotation structure and extracts field values (tax values and a total tax).
+Then it checks that values match and returns a warning message if not.

 It expects following schema structure: